 For low or bursty traffic, the API is usually the rational starting point.
 For steady, high-volume traffic with privacy or customization needs, self-hosting can make sense.
 The break-even point depends less on the model's benchmark score and more on whether your GPUs stay busy.

-The strongest production response to DeepSeek V4 isn't ideological.
+The most practical production response to DeepSeek V4 isn't ideological.

 It's routing.

-That's bad news for any lab whose business assumes every token should go through a premium closed model.
-The best closed models will still command premium pricing for hard tasks.
-But V4 makes it easier to avoid paying premium prices for easy and medium tasks.
+That's pricing pressure for any lab whose business assumes every token goes through a premium closed model.
+Strong closed models will still command premium pricing for hard tasks.
+But V4 makes it easier to avoid premium prices for easy and medium tasks.

 DeepSeek V4 isn't the end of US AI leadership.
-It's a sharp reminder that leadership is no longer measured only by who has the biggest closed model.
+It's a clear reminder that leadership is no longer measured only by who has the biggest closed model.

 The important pieces are practical: